 Children’s Court Intake and Dispositional Services

-Children court intake and dispositional services assess for conditions to exist to warrant the opening of a family case for Ongoing Services, on a voluntary basis, or by a court order.
+Children's court intake and dispositional services assess for conditions which may warrant the opening of a family case for Ongoing Services, on a voluntary basis, or by a court order.
 The agency must clearly communicate the agency intervention purpose to all involved parties.